ZacharyWesterman/word-search-solver/README.md

 ```

 ### Notes for processing images of word searches
-The word search currently require a border around the letters, and no other borders (the word bank is assumed to be outside of the border).
+Accurately processing the word search currently requires there to be a border around the letters, and no other borders (the word bank is assumed to be outside of the border).
 This program will **NOT** work with oddly-shaped word searches (e.g. triangular).

 For best results, follow these guidelines with images of word searches:
 * The letters in the word search should be well-aligned.